Carnegie Mellon University

 • Allows you to schedule your work around your classes

-• Paid on-campus position after training
+• Paid on-campus position

 Qualifications

-• Currently enrolled CMU student
+• Currently enrolled undergraduate CMU student or graduate student who completed their bachelor's at CMU

 • Minimum QPA of 3.0 or bachelor’s degree in the discipline